-Healthy relationship behaviors can have a positive effect on a person’s emotional development.
-Unhealthy, abusive, or violent relationships can have severe consequences and short- and long-term negative effect, especially on developing teens in violent relationships.
-Additionally, youth who are victims of dating violence in high school are at higher risk for victimization during college. (www.cdc.gov)
+Healthy relationships depend on a few key elements: healthy communication, healthy boundaries, mutual respect, and support for one another.
+These behaviors can have a positive impact on a person’s overall emotional development.
+On the contrary, unhealthy, abusive, or violent relationships can have severe consequences and short- and long-term negative effect, especially on developing teens in violent relationships.

-One in three adolescents in the U.S. is a victim of physical, sexual, emotional or verbal abuse from a dating partner, a figure that far exceeds rates of other types of youth violence.
+One in three adolescents in the U.S. is a victim of physical, sexual, emotional, or verbal abuse from a dating partner, a figure that far exceeds rates of other types of youth violence (NDVH).
+And youth who are victims of dating violence in high school are at higher risk for victimization during college (www.cdc.gov).

 Learn more about healthy relationships, recognizing and preventing teen dating violence, personal safety, and setting healthy boundaries from love is respect.